How To Stop A Divorce…The Best Advice

 You may be telling yourself that it’s the best thing to do.
 Or you may find yourself in a panic, unable to wrap your mind around what divorce would literally mean for you and your family.

 Divorce is obviously quite common in our world.
-However it is rarely an easy thing to go through with, especially from an emotional perspective.
+However it is rarely an easy thing to go through as the emotional turmoil is felt by the entire family.

 This is an area of experience for which there is no course of study.
 Your instincts and emotions may be compelling you to do one thing but it is probably going to be in your best interest not to let those instincts and emotions drive your behavior.